TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 ```

 * The 'instance' label would allow distinguishing different releases within the namespace.
 Good.
 * Later, a PodDisruptionBudget was added, limiting the number of unavailable pods.
-Also good (should have been there from the start actually).
+Also good (should have been there from the start, actually).
 * After _that_, a Helm pre-update hook was added, copying assets to shared storage.
 This job pod has the same labels and is the `job.batch` referred to in the error mentioned above.

 And now we find ourselves in a situation where we can't replace nodes.